 What should you carry with you in Japan?
-Also, if you unknowingly carry something that you shouldn't, you may end up being interrogated by the police.
-Let's take a look at what you should and what you mustn't carry with you while traveling in Japan.
+Let's take a look at what you should and what you must not carry with you while traveling in Japan.

-Carrying a passport is required by Japanese law.
-If the police ask you to show them your passport on the street and you refuse or you don't have it with you, then you might be fined up to 100,000 yen for the violation of not having a passport with you.
-However, if you are a resident of Japan, then you don't need to have your passport but instead your residence card, or zairyu kaado with you at all times.
+Foreign tourists are required to carry their passports by Japanese law.
+If the police ask you to show them your passport on the street and you refuse or you don't have it with you, there is a possibility to be fined up to 100,000 yen as a violation.
+However, if you have a residence card, you do not have to carry a passport along with the card.

-The possession of guns is illegal in Japan, just like the possession of illegal drugs such as marijuana or stimulants.
-If the police find you possessing either of them, no matter the size or kind, you will be arrested as a flagrant offender on the spot.
+The possession of guns itself is illegal in Japan.
+Carrying illegal drugs such as marijuana or stimulants is also not allowed.
+If the police finds you having either of those on you, no matter the size or kind, you will be arrested as a flagrant offender on the spot.

 Some people might carry a pocket knife for self-defense or simply for the sake of convenience for all kinds of tasks in their own country.
 However, this is against the law in Japan, as pocket knives are regarded as weapons.
-According to the regulations, knives with a fixed blade longer than 6cm and knives without a fixed blade longer than 8cm are considered dangerous weapons.
-Be careful when carrying a knife for camping and so on.
-If you don't have a valid reason to carry a knife, then you might get fined under the Minor Offence Act.
+According to the regulations, knives longer than 6cm are considered dangerous weapons.
+If you don't have a valid reason to carry edged tools, you might get fined under the Minor Offence Act.